Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 Both Noah and Mio were now half-knelt (with one leg) on the ground.
 Mio tried to convince him to try it out, "If we keep fighting like this... we're all dead."

 "Rock and a hard place, huh..."
-He still hadn't made up his mind.
+Risk the Colony 4 soldiers dying, or risk them all dying.

-The ferronis wheel's move as it reversed.
+The ferronis's wheel moved as it reversed.

 "Whatever life is lost...
 I won't let you shoulder it all alone!"
 She looked at the direction of the ferronis with intensity.

 "Mio..."

-Above the ferronis, even higher than where Ethel stood, was 3 pillars aligning about parallel to each other.
+Above the ferronis, there stood 3 pillars aligning about parallel to each other.
 Electricity were released from all 3 pillars, centering on the center pillar, which a globule of purple energy ball aggregated.
 K was still floating below the head and the flame clock of the ferronis, about the height of the ferronis's 'chest'.

 "Hah.
 I think it's about time we entered the final act!"
 The ferronis stood up on both legs, both legs had their ankles bent in front.
 He raised his right index finger, and the purple electric shot out a beam barrage on the ground in front of it, slicing the floor, sending mud flying off on both sides.
 Noah and Mio rolled towards their left as the beam sliced through their former position.
 As the beam were dragged about, it sliced not only the floor, leaving flames burning out of the 'hell hole' but sliced through the valley wall behind it before the rest of the beam blasted into the distance.

-Mio's words, plus this attacks, probably convinced him.
+This was enough to tip his judgment.
 "All right...
 We'll try it!"
 Mio nodded back.
 Then, he turned and shouted, "Lanz!"

 "What's up?"
 The group were on the other side of the flames, behind covers.
 Taion and Eunie were together, Sena in front of them while Lanz beside them on another rock.